MEeTpanchal1222/json_parsing/README.md

 - [JSON Handling in Dart](https://dart.dev/tutorials/web/json)
 ```

-This README file provides a comprehensive guide to handling JSON data in Dart using lists of maps and factory constructors.
-It includes all necessary sections, examples, and code snippets to help you get started and understand the implementation.
+This README provides a comprehensive and clear guide for handling JSON data in Dart using lists of maps and factory constructors.
+It includes installation instructions, code examples, and detailed explanations.